 (f) check if the device indicates the presence of a prescribed illicit drug.

-[Regulation 5 amended in Gazette 23 Dec 2014 p.
+[Regulation 5 amended: Gazette 23 Dec 2014 p.
 4930.]

 6. Collecting and testing oral fluid (s.
 66D(4))

 The steps to be taken by an authorised drug tester when collecting and testing oral fluid under section 66D of the Act are set out in Schedule 2.